 Consider making this Apricot Glazed Carve Ham with Rosemary and Brown Sugar this Thanksgiving.
-You never know, you might like it and serve it again on Christmas with family and friends.
+You never know, you might like it and serve it again on Christmas that family and friends can enjoy.

 Our winter is mild compared to other parts of the country.
 This will be another experiment if they will survive our winter weather.
 Stay tuned, I’ll have a separate post for herbs I grew in my garden.

 Anyway, you can use fresh or dry rosemary for this glaze recipe.
 Fresh rosemary is easy to find in your local grocer.
 If you are using dry rosemary, you have to cook the glaze longer until rosemary soften and adds flavor.

 I got this carved ham at Costco but Sams carry it as well.
 A carved ham is a boneless ham and each package randomly weighs between 3.5 to 4.5 pounds which serves 6 to 8 people.

 It is easier to slice a boneless ham and great for a small household.
 It is fully cooked, all you need to do is warm it through in the oven.

 Bake it approximately 10 minutes per pound or until internal temperature reaches 130 deg F. Remember, cooking time in oven varies, so yours might take less or longer to warm.

 If you are serving 2 hams would you like to try my Pineapple Brown Sugar Glaze which is also delicious.